Test & Treat

 Q: What do I do after completing the skills assessment techniques?

 You will have 30 days to complete the skills technique assessment.
 This 30-day window begins the day of your live seminar.
-You will need to upload completed forms and complete the final assessment in Canvas.
-These assignments should not be completed before you attend the live seminar.
+After remote completion of the skills technique assessment, you will upload your assessment form into the APhA LMS.
+Once uploaded, your form will be assessed by our office within 72 hours.
+After your assessment form has been marked as “passed”, you will then be able to complete the remaining post-live activities (instructor and course evaluations, and final assessment).
+These assignments will not be completed before you attend the live seminar.

 After Completing the Home Study and Live Session: What You Need to Know